AndyObtiva/glimmer/README.markdown

 glimmer samples/gladiator.rb # demonstrates a Glimmer Editor with tree/list data-binding
 ```

+Gladiator (short for Glimmer Editor) has been made available in [Glimmer's gem](https://rubygems.org/gems/glimmer) via the `gladiator` command.
+[Contributers](CONTRIBUTING.md) who cloned the project may invoke via `bin/gladiator` instead.
+It is used in active development of Glimmer.

 ## In Production

 The following production apps have been built with Glimmer: